Boating Adventures

 Hire a Maine Guide

-If you prefer a guided boating experience, local registered Maine Guides are at your service.
-Many offer both scheduled and private boat tours on the larger lakes.
-You can embark on these tours in comfortable pontoon or smaller power boats, ranging from one-hour excursions to half-day adventures.
+If you prefer a guided boating experience, local Registered Maine Guides are at your service.
+Many offer both scheduled and private boat tours on the larger lakes in comfortable pontoon or smaller power boats, ranging from one-hour excursions to half-day adventures.

 For more information on boating laws in Maine, please visit the Maine Department of Inland Fishing and Wildlife.